A Toy Model of the Information Paradox in Empty Space: A Paradox in gravity

-Here, we will assume the following property of this operator in the full theory: {\em $H^{\text{can}}$ is a positive operator and has a unique eigenstate with eigenvalue zero.
-Furthermore the overlap of this eigenstate with the ground state of the full theory is $1 - \oronen$.} We emphasize that we are {\em not} here assuming that the canonical Hamiltonian coincides with the CFT Hamiltonian.The fact that we are in global AdS also avoids any difficulties with degenerate vacua and soft modes.
+Even if the extrapolate dictionary is corrected at $\oronen$, here we will only need the following: {\em $H^{\text{can}}$ is a positive operator and has a unique eigenstate with eigenvalue zero whose overlap with the ground state of the full theory is $1 - \oronen$.} Note we are in global AdS, where the vacuum is unique and the spectrum is gapped; this avoids any difficulties with infrared modes.

-The assumption above is physically well motivated.
-In fact, in our own Universe, we measure the mass of distant objects by measuring the falloff in their gravitational fields, and we do not believe that quantum gravity should allow any object with positive energy to hide its effect in the distant field.
+The assumption above is also physically well motivated.
+In fact, in our own Universe, we measure the mass of distant objects by measuring the falloff in their gravitational fields, and quantum gravity should not allow a positive-energy object to hide its effect in the distant field.